Supervised By Louis Laves-Webb, LCSW, LPC-S

 Psychotherapy can be a lengthier approach, often used to address how thoughts and feelings interplay, and how they impact our behavior.
 Stress or anger management, relational functioning, and the processing of traumatic experiences are some examples of what therapy is designed to treat.
 Generally, psychotherapy—sometimes referred to as talk therapy—is used to address various mental conditions.
 People experiencing depression, anxiety, and other mood or personality disorders typically benefit from this form of treatment.

 Both counseling and psychotherapy can be useful.
-I maintain education, training, experience, and licensure as both a Licensed Professional Counselor Intern and Licensed Master Social Worker.
+I maintain education, training, experience, and licensure as both a Licensed Professional Counselor Associate and Licensed Master Social Worker.
 I function as both a counselor and therapist; depending on the clients’ individual needs.

 While my theoretical approach tends to be more cognitive/behavior focused, my practice is further informed by mindfulness techniques, existential theory, and psychodynamic approaches.
 The evidence-based practice elements I employ may better assist people in the areas of goal- attainment and emotional processing, thus leading to improved functioning that may result in a more meaningful quality of life.